High blood pressure or hypertension is a serious problem.

 People who have hypertension tend to have some chronic kidney disease.
 This can be manifested by having an elevated creatinine.
-Also protein and sometimes blood can be present in their urine ( indicates chronic inflammation of these specialized kidney arteries).
+Also, protein and sometimes blood can be present in their urine ( indicates chronic inflammation of these specialized kidney arteries).

 Your kidneys control blood pressure

-Your kidneys control blood pressure via a chemical called renin.
+Your kidneys control the blood pressure via a chemical called renin.
 This helps balance the sodium/water/potassium channels in your kidney tubules by making aldosterone.
 It also constricts arteries in your kidneys to maintain the filtration pressure so substances can pass from the artery to the tubules and be eliminated as waste products called urine.